The East End Historic District

 4-6 Summer Street, the Cotton-Nourse house (1840) - Ebenezer Russell sold this lot to Charles C. Cotton, Feb.
 27, 1840.
 Cotton built a double house, and sold half of the house with a partition running through it, and half of a barn to Foster Russell and Daniel P. Nourse in Feb.
 1841.
 Cotton retained half of the house, but by the late 19th Century the house was owned solely by the Nourse family.
 48 Summer St., the Alonzo and Abbie Butler house, (1868) - The Ipswich assessors office gives the date of construction for the house at 48 Summer Street as 1868.
 It first appears on the 1872 and 1884 Ipswich map with the name “A. Butler.”
 The Ipswich Agawam Manual and Directory of 1888 shows the name “Alonzo Butler, opposite 45 […] 17 Summer St., the William and Margaret Chapman house (after 1832) - Margaret L. Chapman, wife of William Chapman, died Nov.
 21, 1889, aged 80 yrs, 10 mos.
 William Chapman, son of Jedediah Chapman, died July 24, 1899, aged 86 years, 3 months.
 14 Summer St., the Ezra Lord House (c 1850) - This was the childhood home of Walter Ezra Lord, who established himself in a general dry goods business in Ipswich.
 He served 5 years as a selectman, and in 1895 was chosen representative of Ipswich in the lower house of the General Court.
 10 Summer Street, the Charles C. Cotton House (1841) - The 1832 Ipswich map shows no houses on this side of upper Summer Street, which served as the backyard gardens and orchards for the owners of houses on East Street.
 Ebenezer Russell of East St. sold Charles Cotton a rear portion of his East Street lot.

+13 Summer Street, the Daniel Clark house (1872) - This lot with a house was purchased by Daniel Clark, in 1872.
+The old house is believed to have been moved to 5 County Street, and the present house was erected.
+It served as Phillip Clark's funeral home.
 36 Summer Street, the John Brocklebank house (1856) - The Brocklebank family in Essex County traces its roots to John Brocklebank Sr. born about 1630 in Yorkshire, England, who moved with his wife Sarah to Rowley, MA in 1657.
 Jenny Ellsworth came into possession of this house and 38 Summer St. in 1930.
 40 Summer Street, the Denison Rust house (b 1872) - The construction date of the house at 40 Summer Street in Ipswich is listed by the Ipswich Historical Commission as approximately 1880.
 In the 1910 Ipswich map this house is #38.
-The 1872 and 1884 Ipswich maps show the owner of the house on this lot as D. Rust.
+The 1872 and 1884 Ipswich maps show the owner of the house on this lot as Denison Rust.
 The 1910 […] 30 Summer Street, the Smith-Barton house (moved 1880) - The house at 30-32 Summer Street may have been the High Street home of Daniel Smith, and was moved to the current location in the 1880’s by John Conley.
 The house was occupied by Civil War Veteran John Barton.
 7 Summer Street, the Thomas Treadwell house (C 1740) - The original house consisted of a large room with a chimney and entry at the right.
 Raised field wainscotting in this room is the most exceptional early second period feature.
 The house was altered in the mid-18th century, and the kitchen and small rear room are finished with trim from this period.
 In the mid-19th century new stairs and a new chimney were built.
 The sloop, "Endeavorer," under Capt.
 Thomas Treadwell, was included in the fishing fleet of 1716.
 19 Summer Street, the Solemon Lakeman house (1745) - This lot was owned or occupied by Solomon Lakeman in 1745."The house is apparently second period, though the majority of its early detailing is concealed.
 The 1832 map shows the owner as "The widow Lakeman."
 12 Summer Street, the Moses Harris house (1848) - Moses Harris married Emily A. Cotton, age 18, the daughter of Charles and Abigail (Jewett) Cotton who lived next door at 10 Summer St., on Oct.
 5, 1848, and built this house soon thereafter.
 His grandfather, Captain Moses Harris served in the Continental Army and died on board a British prison ship in New York in 1783.
 5 Summer Street, the Widow Fuller house (1725) - In 1754, Elizabeth Fuller sold this house and land to Thomas Treadwell, who also owned the house at 7 Summer Street.
 Stylistic evidence points to a construction date of c.
 1725.
 Originally the house was one room deep, with a cased frame.
 An ell was added at the turn of the 19th century.
 24 Summer Street, the William E. Barton house (1885) - This house first appears in the 1884 Ipswich village map under the ownership of J. E. Barton.
 In the 1910 map it belongs to William J. Barton.
 Although it was constructed in 1885, the architectural style is similar to the earlier Greek Revival period.
 27 Summer Street, the Thomas Knowlton house (1688) - Humphrey Bradstreet. sold his house and land to Deacon Thomas Knowlton in 1646.
 In 1688 Knowlton passed his house and land to his grand nephew Nathaniel Knowlton with a new house erected on the property, and it is this house that survives today.
 31 Summer Street, the Bartlett house (c 1870) - Ezekiel Bartlett sold this property to Frederick Willcomb in 1872.
 The decorative brackets under the soffets and porch roof are Italianate, suggesting a mid-century construction.
 37 Summer Street, the William H. Jewett house (b 1872) - This elegant Cape Cod Colonial at 37 Summer Street first appears as the W. Jewett house in the 1872 Ipswich map, although the town website lists it as 1825.
-Like many capes from the Greek Revival era it features steep roof, story-and-a-half construction, a balanced facade, centered door with entablature and […] 46 Summer Street, the James Foster house (1720) - James Foster bought this former orchard land in 1720 from Nathaniel Clark who moved to Newbury.
+Like many capes from the Greek Revival era it features a steep roof, story-and-a-half construction, a balanced facade, centered door with entablature […] 46 Summer Street, the James Foster house (1720) - James Foster bought this former orchard land in 1720 from Nathaniel Clark who moved to Newbury.
 The northwest side is the original half-house, which was doubled in size and remodeled to appear Georgian, with the two chimneys, dormers and a symmetrical front.
 The house was owned by the Soward family in the 19th Century, and partially burned.
 11 Summer Street, the Nathaniel Hovey house (1718) - Nathaniel Hovey Sr. lived only to the age of 28, about the time of the birth of his son.
 Nathaniel Jr. in 1696.
 This house was probably built by the younger Hovey.
-The asymetrical layout of the front of this house suggests that it may have originally been built as a half house and expanded.
+The asymmetrical layout of the front of this house is because Hovey built a half house and expanded it later.
 A modified Beverly jog is on the left.
 43 Summer Street, the Wilcomb-Pinder house (1718) - This timber-framed First Period house was built in 1718 by William Wilcomb.
 The interior of the home features hand-hewn summer beams, wide plank flooring and the original fireplaces.
 The next owner, William Benjamin Pinder was a corporal with Col. Appleton’s company during the French and Indian War.
 39 Summer Street, the Foster – Grant house (1717) - In 1717 Nathaniel Knowlton sold a small lot to James Foster who is believed to have built the house.
 In 1826, the family sold to Ephriam Grant, and the house was long known as the "Grant house."
 Early Colonial features are preserved throughout the house.

 2 Green Street, the John Perkins house (1860) - This corner was originally part of a larger lot owned by General Denison.
 Captain Treadwell and Nathaniel Lord Jr. were later owners, and then Mr. John Perkins, who built this house.
 30 Green Street, the Ipswich Town Hall (1935) - A large jail/insane asylum was built on the Green Street location in 1828.
 It was torn down in 1934 to make room for a new high school.
 The building now serves as the Ipswich Town Hall.
 The prison workhouse still stands and was remodeled into a senior residence center.
 12 Green Street, the Andrew Burley house (1688) - Andrew Burley bought this lot in 1683 and built a house shortly thereafter.
 He became a wealthy merchant and updated the house with fine Georgian features.
 Burley was a justice of the Sessions Court and was elected representative to the General Court in 1741.
 Capt.
 John Smith purchased the house in 1760 from the estate of Andrew Burley’s widow Hannah and operated it as Smith's Tavern.